 Notes on strawberries and flavorings: You can use fresh or frozen strawberries.
 I found a touch of strawberry emulsion or strawberry extract really makes the flavor pop, but it’s totally optional!

-Using food coloring: Without the food coloring, the cake will naturally be greyer in color.
+Using food coloring: Without it, the cake will naturally be greyer.

 Serving: 1serving | Calories: 683kcal | Carbohydrates: 71g | Protein: 4g | Fat: 45g | Saturated Fat: 23g | Polyunsaturated Fat: 7g | Monounsaturated Fat: 11g | Trans Fat: 1g | Cholesterol: 133mg | Sodium: 410mg | Potassium: 201mg | Fiber: 1g | Sugar: 67g | Vitamin A: 1136IU | Vitamin C: 42mg | Calcium: 127mg | Iron: 1mg